nwillems/truckplanner/README.md

 On the todo list is to dockerize the setup and add a "mocked" CountryService(expect python).

+**DISCLAMER** The code currently throws a rather large exception.
+Thats because it can't find a country service.
+Once dockerized, the country service will be added in a docker-compose setup.

 # Description
 The problem: A TruckPlan describes a single Driver driving a Truck for a continuous period.
 Each Truck has a GPS device, that provides updates